Skip to content

 RSS vs Social Media:

-html2rss is a user-friendly tool that turns any website into an RSS feed.
+html2rss is a toolkit for turning websites into RSS feeds.
 Think of it as a translator that converts website content into a format your feed reader can understand.

-1. Ruby Gem Docs - Full API reference
+1. Ruby Gem Reference - Full API documentation

 2. Advanced Features - Custom HTTP requests, etc.